chapter four

 Training a model to add captions to images is conceptually and practically more accessible than generating a new image from a text prompt.
 Captioning images forces the model to understand and encode visual features and then map them coherently to linguistic tokens.
 This not only builds intuition for handling multimodal data but also lays the groundwork for more ambitious tasks, such as producing realistic images from text prompts, which require the model to reverse the process with added complexity.

-4.1 How to train and use a transformer to add captions
+4.1 Training and using a transformer to add captions

-4.1.1 Data preparation and the causal attention mask
+4.1.1 Preparing data and the causal attention mask

-4.3 Create a multi-modal transformer to add captions
+4.3 Creating a multimodal transformer to add captions

-4.3.1 Define a vision transformer as the image encoder
+4.3.1 Defining a ViT as the image encoder

-4.4.2 Add captions to images with the trained model
+4.4.2 Adding captions to images with the trained model